jeffjiajunw/learn-security-examples/repudiation/repudiation.md

 ## For you to do

 1. Briefly explain the vulnerability.
+   The web does not verfiy user identity so that they cannot prove which user send a particular message.
 2. Briefly explain why the vulnerability is addressed in __secure.ts__.
+   Every message sent is logged with timestamp and IP address to the persistent file.
+Also, it require user to be authenticated to receive messages.
 3. Which design pattern is used in the secure version to address the vulnerability?
 Briefly explain how it works?